ahsu1230/StudentSandbox/README.md

 # StudentSandbox
-A sandbox repo for students to practice using Git and Github
+A sandbox repo for students to practice using Git and Github.

 Video of Git Command Line commands: <https://www.youtube.com/watch?v=eL_0Ok_Gkas>